 Second label: Hit the Tab key on your keyboard to place your cursor in the second label.
 There is one additional step here which you’ll need to include on this and all subsequent labels on the page.
 As we did above, under the Insert menu choose Field.
 This time, however, choose Next from the Field Names menu and then click OK.
 The Next field code will not display in your document, but it is necessary to instruct Microsoft Word to merge the next data record when you actually run a merge for these labels:

 After inserting the Next field code, you can go through the steps above for inserting the Name and Company Name merge fields.
 When complete, your second label will look just like your first label, but it will contain the necessary Next field code as well.
 To place this data in all subsequent labels on the page, probably the easiest method is to click within your first label, then click the Tab key to highlight everything in the second label.
-You can then click Ctrl-C on your keyboard to copy everything from the second label and Tab through the rest of your labels, pasting the data you copied.
-When complete, save your document and upload it under Manage Your Account --> Mail Merge Templates.
+You can then click Ctrl-C on your keyboard to copy everything from the second label and Tab through the rest of your labels, with the exception of the last label, pasting the data you copied.
+When complete, save your document (note: change the type to Word 97-2003 when saving) and then upload it under Manage Your Account --> Mail Merge Templates.
 Your custom labels will then be available in the future whenever you need them.